Constitution

 The Word of God

-We believe the Holy Scriptures of the Old and New Testaments, complete in the 66 books of the Bible, to be the only inspired Word of God, inerrant in the original writings, complete as the revelation of God’s will for salvation, and the supreme and final authority in all matters to which they speak.
+We believe the Holy Scriptures of the Old and New Testaments, complete in the 66 books of the Bible, to be the only inspired Word of God, inerrant in the original writings, complete as the revelation of God’s will for salvation and all that God requires us to believe and do, and the supreme and final authority in all matters to which they speak.

 The Trinity

 We believe in One God, Creator and Sustainer of all things, eternally existing in three persons, Father, Son, and Holy Spirit.
-We believe that these are equal in every divine perfection and that they execute distinct but harmonious offices in the work of creation, divine guidance, and redemption.
+We believe that they are equal in every divine perfection and that they perform distinct but harmonious roles in the work of creation and redemption and are equally worthy of all glory and honor.

 God the Father

-We believe in God the Father, the sovereign, eternal, personal Spirit, omnipotent and omnipresent, unchanging, perfect in Holiness, Wisdom, Justice and Love.
-We believe He concerns Himself mercifully in the affairs of men, that He hears and answers prayer and that He saves from sin and spiritual death all who come to Him through Jesus Christ.
+We believe in God the Father, the sovereign, eternal, personal Spirit, omnipotent, omniscient, omnipresent, unchanging, perfect in holiness, wisdom, justice and love.
+We believe He compassionately and wisely involves Himself in the lives of people.
+We believe He hears and answers prayer.
+We believe that He saves from sin and spiritual death all who come to Him through faith in Jesus Christ.

 Jesus Christ

-We believe that Jesus Christ is God’s Eternal Son, and has precisely the same nature, attributes and perfection as God the Father and God the Holy Spirit.
-We believe further that He is not only True God, but True Man, conceived by the Holy Spirit and born of the virgin, Mary.
-We believe that in the Incarnation He surrendered only the prerogatives of deity but nothing of the divine Essence, either in degree of kind.
-We also believe in His sinless life, His substitutionary atonement by His shed blood, His bodily resurrection from the dead, His ascension into heaven, His priestly intercession on behalf of His people, and His personal, visible return from heaven.
+We believe that Jesus Christ is God’s eternal Son and has the same nature, attributes and perfection as God the Father and God the Holy Spirit.
+We believe He is true God and true Man, conceived by the Holy Spirit and born of the virgin Mary.
+We believe that in the Incarnation He surrendered only the prerogatives of deity but nothing of the divine essence, either in degree or kind.
+We also believe in His sinless life, His substitutionary atonement by His shed blood, His bodily resurrection from the dead, His ascension into heaven, His priestly intercession on behalf of His people, and His personal, visible, bodily return from heaven at the end of the age.

 The Holy Spirit

-We believe in the Holy Spirit, His divine personality and His work in regeneration, sanctification, and preservation.
-His is a Divine Person, equal with God the Father and God the Son, and of the same Nature.
+We believe in the Holy Spirit, His divine personhood and His work in regeneration, sanctification, and preservation.
+He is equal with God the Father and God the Son, and of the same nature.
 His ministry is to convict of sin, of judgment, and of righteousness.
-We believe that He is the Author of the Holy Scriptures.
-He bears witness to the truth of the Gospel in preaching and testimony.
-He is the life-giving agent of the New Birth, bringing God close to us through His indwelling presence within the believer.
-He seals, empowers, guides, comforts, teaches, sanctifies, and helps the believer.
+We believe He is the author of the Holy Scriptures.
+He bears witness to the truth of the gospel in preaching and testimony.
+He is the life-giving agent of the new birth, and His indwelling presence within the believer is the very presence of God within us.
+He seals, empowers, guides, comforts, teaches, and sanctifies the believer.

-We believe God created man, male and female, in the image of God, for the purpose of enjoying fellowship with Him and exercising dominion over His created order.
-Created free from sin, man voluntarily disobeyed God and fell from his sinless and happy state, in consequence of which all mankind is now of a sinful nature, and they sin, not by constraint, but by choice, and are therefore under just condemnation without defense or excuse, resulting in both spiritual and physical death.
-We also believe that those who repent of sin and turn to Jesus Christ as Savior are regenerated by the Holy Spirit, reconciled to God and restored to true fellowship with Him.
+We believe God created humankind, male and female, in the image of God, for the purposes of glorifying Him, enjoying fellowship with Him, and exercising dominion over His created order.
+Created free from sin, Adam voluntarily disobeyed God and fell from his sinless and happy state, in consequence of which all humankind is now of a sinful nature, and sins, not by constraint, but by choice, and is therefore under just condemnation without defense or excuse, resulting in both spiritual and physical death.
+We believe that those who are born again by the Holy Spirit, who repent of sin, and who turn to Jesus Christ as Savior are reconciled to God and restored to true fellowship with Him.

 Salvation

-We believe in salvation by grace through Jesus Christ.
-This salvation is based upon the sovereign grace of God and was purchased through the sacrifice of the body of Jesus Christ, by the shedding of His blood on the cross and is received by man through faith apart from any human merit, works or ritual.
-This free gift is available to any person who will repent of sin, believe and receive Jesus Christ.
-We further believe that anyone who trusts Jesus Christ as Lord and Savior is immediately indwelt by the Holy Spirit, has a right standing before God, has received eternal life, and will be kept in his salvation by the power of God forever.
+We believe in salvation through Jesus Christ alone.
+This salvation is based upon the sovereign grace of God, was purchased through the sacrifice of the body of Jesus Christ, by the shedding of His blood on the cross, and is received through faith apart from any human merit, works or ritual.
+This free gift is available to any person who will repent of sin and trust in Jesus Christ.
+We believe that all who truly trust Jesus Christ as Lord and Savior are indwelt by the Holy Spirit, have a right standing before God and eternal life with Him, and grow in faith and obedience.

 The Church

-We believe that the Church is the spiritual Body of which Christ is the head.
-We believe that the True Church is composed of all persons who through saving faith in Jesus Christ have been regenerated by the Holy Spirit.
-We believe that this Body expresses itself in local assemblies whose members have named Jesus Christ as Lord and Savior and have associated themselves for the purpose of glorifying God through worship, instruction in God’s Word, evangelism, service, and the building up of the saints.
-We believe the ordinances of the local Church are Believer’s Baptism and the Lord’s Supper.
-We believe that God gives unique and spiritual gifts to each member of the Body of Christ.
-We also believe that it is scriptural for local assemblies of the True Church to cooperate with each other for the purpose of contending for the Faith, mutual edification and the furtherance of the Gospel.
+We believe that the church is the spiritual body of Christ, of which Christ is the head.
+The church universal is composed of all persons throughout time who through saving faith in Jesus Christ have been regenerated by the Holy Spirit.
+This body finds expression in local assemblies whose members have named Jesus Christ as Lord and Savior and have associated themselves for the purpose of glorifying God through worship, instruction in the Bible, administering the ordinances of baptism and the Lord’s Supper, evangelism, Christian service, and the building up and fellowship of believers.
+We believe God gives unique and spiritual gifts to each member of the body of Christ.
+We also believe it is biblical for local assemblies of the true church to cooperate with each other for the purposes of mutual edification and furthering the gospel.

 Believer’s Baptism

-We believe that Believer’s Baptism is an outward sign of an inward reality.
-That it is an ordinance entered into after one has received the free gift of salvation.
-We believe that participation in believer’s baptism is commanded by Scripture.
+We believe that baptism is an outward sign of the inward reality of the conversion and new life of a believer.
+It is an ordinance commanded by Scripture and is a command to be obeyed after one has received the free gift of salvation.

 The Lord’s Supper

-We believe that the celebration of the Lord’s Supper is a remembrance of the Lord Jesus Christ, and a proclamation of His death on the cross.
-We believe that the observance of this ordinance should not be taken lightly, that each individual should examine themselves so that they do not take the Lord’s Supper in an unworthy manner.
-Instituted by the Lord himself, we join in the Lord’s Supper in order to express our association with and acceptance of, Jesus Christ as Savior.
+We believe that the celebration of the Lord’s Supper is a remembrance and proclamation of the Lord Jesus Christ and of His death on the cross.
+The observance of this ordinance should not be taken lightly; individuals should examine themselves so they do not take the Lord’s Supper in an unworthy manner.
+We observe the Lord’s Supper in order to express our full acceptance of Jesus Christ as Savior and our unity as believers.

 Christian Conduct

-We believe that the supreme task of every believer is to glorify God in their life.
-We believe that a desire to be obedient to the Word of God will be found in every believer, and that through the empowering of the Holy Spirit, the believer is able to live a life of increasing holiness in conformity to the will of God.
-The believer should become more and more like the Lord Jesus Christ, yearning to realize for themselves the full stature of maturity in Christ.
+We believe the supreme task of all believers is to glorify God in their lives by enjoying him forever.
+We believe a desire to be obedient to the Word of God will be found in every believer, and that through the empowering of the Holy Spirit, the believer is able to live a life of increasing holiness in conformity to the will of God.
+Though there will be struggles and setbacks, the believer will progressively become more like the Lord Jesus Christ, yearning for full maturity in Christ.
+The believer will also face opposition from Satan who is a created, spiritual being opposed to God.
+We believe that Satan was defeated at the cross of Christ and doomed to receive eternal judgment from God.

 Article 5 – Government